nuxencs/seasonpackarr/README.md

 </h1>

 <p align="center">
+<b>seasonpackarr</b> discovers season packs through Prowlarr RSS feeds, manual searches, or optional
-<b>seasonpackarr</b> is a companion app for <a href="https://github.com/autobrr/autobrr">autobrr</a> that automagically <b>hardlinks</b> downloaded episodes into a season folder when a season pack is
+<a href="https://github.com/autobrr/autobrr">autobrr</a> announces.
+It <b>hardlinks</b> downloaded episodes into
-announced and adds the pack back to your torrent client, eliminating the need for re-downloading existing episodes.
+the pack folder and imports the pack into your torrent client so existing files can be reused.
 </p>

 > [!WARNING]